What Are the Best Ways to Manage Risk in Forex?

 1. Always Do the Maths

 Before you start trading and placing trades in the forex market, it is important you always calculate how much you could lose in the worst-case scenario.
-You never know, the market can move quicker than you thought or gap or million other things that can prevent you from getting out of the trade at the level you wanted to.
-This is how forex traders lose money – when they get into positions without any calculation or account balance.
+The market can move quicker than you thought or gap.
+A million other things can prevent you from getting out of the trade at the level you wanted to.
+This is how novice forex traders lose money – when they get into positions without any calculation or account balance.

 Oops!
 Your progress is not saved.